Susmitha-IT/CareerWise---Navigates-career-path-using-Django/README.md

 [Project Document](https://drive.google.com/file/d/1KoQbe6JVIeENiOPgOeGymzNKt9deGsOu/view)

-For detailed instructions on how to install and run the project, please refer to the [installation guide](https://www.codewithharry.com/blogpost/django-cheatsheet/).
+For detailed instructions on how to install and run the project, please refer to the [guide](https://www.codewithharry.com/blogpost/django-cheatsheet/).

 Project Snapshots